spiroyster/delaunay/README.md

 ![Alt text](constrained2.PNG?raw=true "Constrained2")

-See examples1.cpp for the above code in all its glory.
+To achieve  behavoir is to have both of these constraint edges added to the ellipse, in wich case we need to add an additional vertex to our list of vertices.
+Adding the intersection point of two oerlapping constraint edges gives a different tessellation (which just so happens to give us a desired constraint edge without adding an edge).

+however we need to add the other constraint edge (defined by two segments split by the intersection point) to ensure that the resultant tessellation contains all of our constraint edges.

+For examples of usage.
+See **examples/examples1.cpp**.

+# Tests

 # Bugs

-Please submit bug data (if applicable) as .csv.
+Please submit bug data (if applicable) as .csv, ideally this will be added as a test to identify regression in future development.
 A CSV output function is provided for convenience.

-    Delaunay::csv(std::vector<Delaunay::Vector2>)
+    delaunay::convenience::csv(std::vector<delaunay::vector2>)

-This does not create a csv file, only the syntax for a csv file, so caller is reposonsible for writing a file.
+This does not create a csv file, only the syntax for a csv file, so the caller is reposonsible for writing a file.

 e.g

     std::ofstream file("bugData.csv");
-    file << Delaunary::csv(vertices);
+    file << delaunary::convenience::csv(vertices);

 # Future

-* Potentially remove std::optional to allow compatiblilty with earlier C++ standards. std::optional is a C++17 addition.
-* Add tests
 * Doxygenate

 ![Alt text](footer.PNG?raw=true "Footer")